 Driven by intellectual curiosity, students occasionally partner with faculty to design one-on-one courses.

-Reading courses are normally limited to one per term.
-Not normally offered as part of the curriculum, they count as a regular course and may count as a departmental in one’s major.
+Reading courses are limited to one per term, and are not open to first-year students.
+Not normally offered as part of the curriculum, they count as a regular course and may be approved to count as a departmental in one’s major.
 However, reading courses may not satisfy distribution requirements.
 Reading courses transcript with the department code, a special 090-level course number, and a descriptive transcript title.

-Contact the associate dean with questions or schedule an appointment to discuss a proposal.
+Contact the associate dean with questions or to schedule an appointment to discuss a proposal.

 Student Guide: Reading Course Development Process